webplatform/docs/html/elements/tr/index.md

 </tr>
 </tbody>
 </table></nowiki>
-|LiveURL=This example uses the '''TR''' element with the [[html/elements/table|'''TABLE''']], '''TD''', and '''TR''' elements to create a table with two rows.
 }}{{Single Example
 |Language=HTML
 |Description=This example uses the table object model to dynamically add two rows and two cells to a table when the user clicks a button.